 Certified grease extractor hoods that require a face velocity no greater than 60 fpm.

-C403.2.7.2 Laboratory exhaust systems.
+C403.7.8.2 Laboratory exhaust systems (Mandatory).
 Buildings with laboratory exhaust systems having a total exhaust rate greater than 5,000 cfm (2,360 L/s) shall include heat recovery systems to preconditioned makeup air from laboratory exhaust.
 The heat recovery system shall be capable of increasing the outside air supply temperature at design heating conditions by 25°F (13.9°C).
-A provision shall be made to bypass or control the heat recovery system to permit air economizer operation as required by Section C403.3.
+A provision shall be made to bypass or control the heat recovery system to permit air economizer operation as required by Section C403.5.

 Exceptions: